WiFi & Networks

 The number, type, and placement of access points has a major impact on WiFi performance.

 How long is a piece of string?
-It depends on the building layout, construction materials, number of rooms, guest capacity, expected usage, conference requirements, public spaces, and the systems using the network.
+It depends on the building layout, construction materials, number of rooms, expected usage, conference requirements, public spaces, and the systems using the network.

 A small boutique hotel may need a relatively simple design.
-A larger hotel with meeting rooms, thick walls, multiple floors, restaurants, and high guest turnover may need a much more carefully planned deployment.
+A sports stadium with meeting rooms, thick walls, multiple floors, and restaurants will need a much more carefully planned deployment.

 The best approach is to assess the building and design the network around real usage requirements, rather than relying on a fixed ratio of access points to rooms.

 Yes.
-Guest WiFi can include a branded login journey, using the hotel’s logo, colours, imagery, messaging, and terms of use.
+Customer WiFi can include a branded login journey, using the brand’s logo, colours, imagery, messaging, and terms of use.

 The key is to keep the process simple.
-Guests usually want to connect quickly, not complete a complicated form.
+Users want to connect quickly and easily, with minimum fuss.

 Yes – but only if it is properly designed, configured, and managed.